 As a license requirement, private home detention monitoring agencies are required by the Maryland Department of Public Safety and Correctional Services to submit a surety bond before monitoring individuals who are required by a court order to be monitored.

-Compliance to the provisions of Title 20 of the Annotated Code of Maryland and other rules that governs home detention monitoring agencies is one of the reasons for the requirement.
+Compliance with the provisions of Title 20 of the Annotated Code of Maryland and other rules that govern home detention monitoring agencies is one of the reasons for the requirement.
 This includes faithfully and honestly conducting the following monitoring services: